 The UK Cards Association (UKCA) wrote to the university to try to remove the online publication of research which shows how a £20 hand-held device could be used to buy goods without entering the correct PIN.
-Melanie Johnson, chair of the UKCA,
+Melanie Johnson, chair of the

-wrote to the university saying the publication oversteps the boundaries of what constitutes responsible disclosure .
+UKCA, wrote to the university saying the publication oversteps the boundaries of what constitutes responsible disclosure .

 She said the paper, The Smart Card Detective , by MPhil research student Omar Choudary, places in the public domain a blueprint for building a device which purports to exploit a loophole in the security of chip and PIN .
-She said the type
+She said

-of attack described was difficult to undertake and unlikely to interest genuine fraudsters but said the level of detail published was worrying and asked for the research to be removed.
+the type of attack described was difficult to undertake and unlikely to interest genuine fraudsters but said the level of detail published was worrying and asked for the research to be removed.

-But Anderson said exposing vulnerabilities in the system was an example of responsible disclosure and said the industry had been guilty of sitting on their butts and doing nothing since he and fellow scientists first revealed the flaw in
+But Anderson said exposing vulnerabilities in the system was an example of responsible disclosure and said the industry had been guilty of sitting on their butts and doing nothing since he and fellow scientists first revealed the

 A website for young people to share gossip has been shut down and then reopened for over-18s only and with all schools removed from the listings.

 Some teachers and parents had alleged Littlegossip.com was being used as a platform for children to post personal and sexual smears against their peers.
 Users can post gossip anonymously about people at their college or university.
-Other users can then
+Other users

-vote on whether the posts are true or false.
+can then vote on whether the posts are true or false.

 One concerned father, named only as Dave, contacted the BBC to warn other parents about the site.
 It's cyber-bullying at its worst, he said.
 Seriously, kids are going to take their lives because of this site.
-Dave said his daughter couldn't
+Dave said his daughter

-believe what was said about her friend: She was fascinated by it - but then she saw so much hate on there.
+couldn't believe what was said about her friend: She was fascinated by it - but then she saw so much hate on there.